 Sessions The content of the cognitive-behavioral group therapy program First session Greetings and initial familiarization among group members and performing pre-test.
 Stating the rules and structure of the sessions (the length and number of sessions), giving information about cognitive-behavioral therapy (your emotional problems are due to your thoughts), exploring the mood of Second session the patient and the current problem of the patient (identifying problems, goal setting and treatments expectations, talking Interpersonal conflicts and their symptoms, session review and summarizing, giving assignments, and feedback).
 Reviewing the previous session, exploring the mood, bridging between two sessions (What did we discuss Third session in the previous meeting? what did you learn?
 Reviewing assignments, training the relationship of thinking and feeling, doing the guided imagery exercise (relaxation, reviewing and summarizing the session, giving Homework and feedback).
-Reviewing assignments, explaining emotional disturbance theory, explaining automatic thoughts (recalling Fourth session a distressing memory), Identify automatic thoughts, visualizing the same scene (detailed distressing memory), role playing, talking about resistance to treatment.
+Reviewing assignments, explaining emotional disturbance theory, explaining automatic thoughts (recalling Fourth session a distressing memory), Identify automatic thoughts, visualizing the same scene (detailed distressing r our in session memory), role playing, talking about resistance to treatment.
 Giving homework assignments.
-Fifth session Reviewing homework assignments, training about how to respond to automatic thoughts, dysfunctional thought records worksheet (DTR), training and using the problem-solving process, logical errors, homework assignment: completing DTR and identifying cognitive errors.
-Sixth and Reviewing homework assignments, training the vertical arrow thequique, and the relationship between seventh session thoughts and resultant emotions, discovering negative beliefs and schemas, cognitive triangle, reviewing cognitive errors.
+Reviewing homework assignments, training about how to respond to automatic thoughts, dysfunctional Fifth session thought records worksheet (DTR), training and using the problem-solving process, logical errors, homework assignment: completing DTR and identifying cognitive errors.
+S' Reviewing homework assignments, training the vertical arrow thequique, and the relationship between Sixth and thoughts and resultant emotions, discovering negative beliefs and schemas, cognitive triangle, reviewing seventh session cognitive errors.
 Eights session.
-Talking about Cognitive Map, subjective units of distress (SUD) Ranking Scale, SUD Scale 0 Implementation in regard to beliefs and emotions, beliefs Measurement.
-Learning to cope with stress and adopting a healthy interpersonal communication and life style, an sessions overview of the whole sessions, troubleshooting, and performing post-test
+Talking about Cognitive Map, subjective units of distress (SUD) Ranking Scale, SUD Scale Eights session.
+Implementation in regard to beliefs and emotions, beliefs Measurement.
+Ninth and tenth Learning to cope with stress and adopting a healthy interpersonal communication and life style, an sessions overview of the whole sessions, troubleshooting, and performing post-test